armory/docs/content/en/borealis/borealis-automate/cdaas-webhooks/_index.md

             name: security-scan
 {{< /prism >}}

+Since tasks in the `redirectTrafficAfter` section run in parallel, both tasks in this example must be successful for deployment to continue.
+If the `analysis` task fails, rollback is manual.
+If the `runWebhook` task fails, rollback is automatic.

 ### Canary strategy

-You created a `system-health` webhook and want to trigger it as part of your canary strategy.
+In this example, there is a `system-health` webhook that you want to trigger as part of your canary strategy.
 Add the `runWebhook` section to your `steps` configuration.

 {{< prism lang="yaml" line-numbers="true" line="15-16" >}}
 strategies: